kaihendry/dabase.com/content/blog/justpark.md

 ---
-title: JustPark in Bodmin
+title: JustPark ripoff in Bodmin
 date: 2024-09-05T13:44:50+01:00
-description:
+description: Using an app to pay for parking is almost double the price of cash
 ---

 {{< twitter user="kaihendry" id="1828794055645647140" >}}